 Do not limit the results.
 The investigation uses the full range of time available in the Engine, which is stated in the start and end dates.
+If Cross-Engine features are enabled, the start and end dates are adapted to the maximum span available across all Engines within the view domain of the user.
 This option is not available for investigations based on activities or events nor for any investigation based on objects that needs to go through activities or events.